venhdev/dio_curl_interceptor/example/USAGE.md

 #### Initialize Cached cURL Storage

-Before using the caching features, you must initialize the `CachedCurlStorage` in your `main()` function.
+Before using the caching features, you must initialize the `CachedCurlService` in your `main()` function.
 This ensures that Hive (the underlying storage mechanism) is properly set up.

 ```dart
 import 'package:flutter/material.dart';